John Felton (assassin): Army career

 Nothing is known of John Felton's life until the mid-1620s, when he was an army officer.
 He served in the Cádiz Expedition of 1625, an attempt to capture the Spanish city of Cádiz that was backed by Buckingham.
 This resulted in a decisive Spanish victory, with 7,000 English troops and 62 out of 105 ships lost.
 Felton then served as a lieutenant in Ireland in 1626, during which time his commanding officer died and Felton tried, but failed, to be appointed as his replacement.

 In May or June 1627 Felton petitioned to be appointed a captain on Buckingham's military expedition of 1627, part of the Anglo-French War of 1627 to 1629.
 The purpose of the expedition was to capture the French fortress of Saint-Martin-de-Ré on the Île de Ré.
-This would secure the sea-approaches to the city of La Rochelle and encourage the French Huguenot population of the city to rebel against the French crown.
+This would secure the sea-approaches to the city of La Rochelle and encourage the Huguenot population of the city to rebel against the French Crown.

 Felton had connections in political circles but despite help from two Members of Parliament, Sir William Uvedale and Sir William Beecher, his initial request to join the expedition was turned down.
 Two months later he was appointed a lieutenant with the second wave of troops that left for the Île de Ré in August 1627.

 The expedition was a disaster for the English; the troops were ill-supplied and lacked the large artillery needed for the siege they laid at Saint-Martin-de-Ré.
 Many were lost on 27 October, during a final, desperate assault on the fortress of Saint-Martin, which failed because the attackers' siege ladders were shorter than the walls of the fortress.
 The English evacuated soon after, losing 5,000 out of 7,000 troops during the campaign.

 After returning to England Felton lived in London for nine months.
 Although his mother, brother and sister lived in the city he did not stay with them but lived in a lodging house.
 Those who encountered him during this time later described him as being taciturn and melancholic.
 His sister recalled that, since his return from Ré, Felton had been "much troubled by dreams of fighting".
 This was possibly indicative of what would be described as post-traumatic stress disorder in modern terms.
 During this time Felton submitted petitions to members of the Privy Council over two matters, £80 of back-pay he believed he was owed and his promotion to captain, which he believed he had been unfairly denied.
 He had no success in resolving these grievances and came to believe the Duke of Buckingham was responsible for both of them.